bartoszlenar/Validot/docs/DOCUMENTATION.md

 // YEAR_ZERO
 ```

-_Normally, [Rule](#rule) would return error message, but in the above code the entire error output is replaced with a single code._
+_Normally, [Rule](#rule) would return error message, but in the above code, the entire error output is replaced with a single code._

 - [Validation result](#result) presents codes in:
-  - [Codes](#codes) - collection of all error codes, from all paths, without duplications.
+  - [Codes](#codes) - a collection of all error codes, from all paths, without duplications.
   - [ToString()](#tostring) - prints all the codes from [Codes](#codes) collection in the first line, coma separated.
-  - [CodeMap](#codemap) - dictionary that holds collections of codes grouped by the paths.
+  - [CodeMap](#codemap) - a dictionary that holds collections of codes grouped by the paths.

 ``` csharp
 Specification<int[]> specification = s => s